Foundation Year (Year 0):

 Applicants should have five GCSEs including English Language (or Welsh First Language), Mathematics* and Science at grade C or above / grade 4 or above (for applicants holding newly reformed GCSEs in England) plus 104 points from at least 2 A levels (or equivalent).
 Typical offers may include:

-- 104 points from at least two A levels to include grades CC; Welsh Baccalaureate Advanced Diploma considered as a third subject
+- 104 points from at least two A levels to include grades CC; Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as a third subject

 - QCF BTEC Extended Diploma Distinction Merit Merit

 - 104 points from at least two Scottish Advanced Highers to include grades DD